 Starting The Claim

 The Claimant starts a claim by sending a claim form to court with the court issue fee.
-Virtually all small claims now have to be issued in the bulk centre in Salford.
+Virtually all small claims now have to be issued in a central office in Salford.
 See this post here for more information.

 The detail of what the claim is about and what you are asking the court to order, is put in the section of the claim form marked “particulars of claim”.
 What goes in here depends upon what the claim is about but the courts expect the person starting the claim to set out:

-- A brief statement of the facts (this is not intended to be a witness statement – you will get the chance to serve witness evidence later).
-In brief, what has happened that means the Defendant owes you money.
+- A brief statement of the facts.
+This is not intended to be a witness statement as you will get the chance to serve witness evidence later.
+In brief, you need to set out what has happened that means the Defendant owes you money.

 - How much money you are claiming.